Skill-Based Reinforcement Learning with Intrinsic Reward Matching: Appendix

+For the Fetch Reach environment, we use a skill dimension of 8 and a discriminator MLP hidden dimension of 64.
+We use an alpha value of 0 for entropy weighting.
 For the Fetch Push environment, we use a skill dimension of 16 and a discriminator MLP hidden dimension of 16.
 We use an alpha value of 0 for entropy weighting.
-For the Fetch Reach environment, we use a skill dimension of 8 and a discriminator MLP hidden dimension of 64.
-We use an alpha value of 0 for entropy weighting.
+For the Franka Kitchen environment we use an alpha value of 0.1 for entropy weighting along with a skill dimension of 2 and an MLP hidden dimension of 64.
 For all environments, we use a replay buffer size of 100k.